Cost of Owning a Chartreux Cat

 Annual Costs

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Chartreuxs have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to luxating patella and hip dysplasia.
+Chartreuxs sit in the medium-size category, shed at a moderate level, and carry documented risk for luxating patella and hip dysplasia — those three factors drive most of the daily-care decisions.

 Medical Expenses